ldom22/GGGUI/README.md

 Run "java -version" on your local prompt to check if you have java installed, and check which version you have.

-Download the latest compiled jar file from [/jar](https://github.com/ldom22/GGGUI/tree/main/jar) or get a release from the release section when available.
+Download the latest compiled jar file from [/jar](https://github.com/ldom22/GGGUI/tree/main/jar) or get a release from the [release section](https://github.com/ldom22/GGGUI/releases).

 Fill the connections window information, keep in mind that GGGUI first does SSH into a remote machine, then optionally executes commands, and finally runs GFSH remotely on the target machine, which will connect to the Locator server of your grid using the IP and Port provided by you.